-- Personnel Costs have increased due to an increase in communication staff resources since the compilation of the 2009-2019 Northland Community Plan. - Other Operating Expenditure has increased predominantly due to the inclusion of two Enviroschools facilitators (contract staff). - Allocation of overheads has increased due to the increase in full time equivalents.
-It should be noted this is simply a reallocation of support costs and does not reflect an increase in the total support services budget.
+- Personnel Costs have increased due to an increase in communication staff resources. - Other Operating Expenditure has increased predominantly due to the inclusion of two Enviroschools facilitators (contract staff).
+Grant funding is received from National Enviroschools Foundation to fund these positions. - Allocation of overheads has increased due to the increase in full time equivalents.
+It should be noted; this is simply a reallocation of support costs and does not reflect an increase in the total support services budget.